Honors note bravery, exemplary service

 Each nomination should be submitted in a separate email with the form attached.

-Nominations that are for one collective act, but with many people involved, may be submitted in one email.
+Nominations for one collective act, but with many people involved, may be submitted in one email.

 In addition to the Medal of Valor, honors include the Gold Star, Silver Star, Bronze Star, Unit Citation and Distinguished Service Medal.